Printer friendly link

 Erev Shabbat services (Friday night)

 Our Erev Shabbat services reflect a variety of expressions shared by our community.
-To that need, our Sabbath evening worship includes prayer formats of healing, reflection and meditation, interactive contemporary, and special musical nights (Friday Night Live !).
+To that need, our Sabbath evening worship includes prayer formats of healing, reflection and meditation, interactive contemporary, and special musical nights.
 Periodically, the Adult Education Committee will organize a lecture in conjunction with Erev Shabbat services, accompanied by a dinner or a dessert Oneg.
 It has become a tradition for each Torah School class to lead at least one Erev Shabbat service during the school year, preceded by a meal in our social hall.

 Shabbat morning services

 Shabbat services begin at 9:30 am and reflect an atmosphere of participation.
 We accomplish this by doing a great deal of congregational singing.
 In addition, we extend to our worshippers the opportunity to assist us on leadership levels.
 This includes Torah reading, Haftarah chant, or presenting a talk or explanation of the portion of the week.
 In addition, all facets of the service are available for our congregants to lead.
-Please contact the Hazzan for details.
+Please contact the .(JavaScript must be enabled to view this email address) for details.

-Shabbat Child Care is offered during special Saturday morning services such as the High Holy Days, B’nai Mitzvah, and various lifecycle celebrations.
+Shabbat Child Care is offered during special Saturday morning services such as the High Holy Days and various lifecycle celebrations.
 Qualified babysitters watch toddlers and preschool children.
-Please contact the office to pre-register your child or children so that appropriate staffing can be arranged.
+Please contact the .(JavaScript must be enabled to view this email address) to pre-register your child or children so that appropriate staffing can be arranged.
 A modest fee may be charged to cover costs.

 Family, Youth, and Tot services